Read time: 10 minutes

 Finasteride & Dutasteride For Hair Loss: Should You Use Them?

 Unfortunately, these results can come attached to a long list of unintended sexual side effects – like poor erection quality, low libido, problems ejaculating, or even impotence.
+While these side effects are relatively rare, they certainly reduce the attractiveness of taking these drugs long-term.

 #2: Indirect 5-Alpha Reductase Inhibition